 The page leads with new vault listings so you can see what's just been added.
 Protocol stats sit front and center: total supplied, total borrowed, utilization rate.
 Then top earn and borrow opportunities, curated and ranked.

 The same thinking carries into both pages.
 Top picks first, then everything else.
-Single Asset and Multiple Asset Vaults clearly separated.
+Single Asset and Multi-Asset Vaults clearly separated, with distinctions surfaced around isolation, exposure type, and risk profile.
 Better filters and sorting, because when there are dozens of options to compare, clarity is the whole point..

 What We Shipped